-To avoid bodily injury or death from unexpected start-up or fall of a raised machine, always stop engine and remove key before leaving the operator's seat, and always engage safety props before going under the machine for any reason.
+To prevent bodily injury or death from the unexpected start-up or fall of a raised machine, always stop the engine and remove the key before leaving the operator's seat, and always engage the safety props before going under the machine.

 - 1. Raise the hold-down fully and engage the lift cylinder safety props. - 2.
-Shut down the combine, and remove the key from the ignition. - Remove two screws (A) from access cover (B) closest to the auger finger (for example, auger finger [C]) being serviced.
+Shut down the combine, and remove the key from the ignition. - 3.
+Remove two screws (A) from access cover (B) closest to the auger finger being serviced [for example, auger finger (C)].
 Remove the access cover.

-- 4. Reach inside the auger, remove hairpin (A), and pull auger finger (B) out of holder (C). - 5.
-Reach inside the auger, swivel auger finger (B) away from holder (C), pull the finger from plastic guide (D), and remove the finger from the auger through the access hole. - 6.
-From inside the auger, insert new auger finger (B) through plastic guide (D). - 7.
+- 4. Reach inside the auger and remove hairpin (A).
+Swivel auger finger (B) away from holder (C), pull the finger from plastic guide (D), and remove the finger from the auger through the access hole. - 5.
+From inside the auger, insert new auger finger (B) through plastic guide (D). - 6.
 Insert auger finger (B) into holder (C), and secure the auger finger in the holder with hairpin (A).
 Install the hairpin with the closed end facing the direction of the auger's forward rotation.

-Install access cover (B) using two screws (A) coated with medium-strength threadlocker (Loctite® 243 or equivalent).
+7. Install access cover (B) using two screws (A) coated with medium-strength threadlocker (Loctite® 243 or equivalent).
 Torque the screws to 9 Nm (80 lbf·in).

-If reusing any hardware, apply medium-strength threadlocker (Loctite® 243 or equivalent) to the threads of the bolts or screws.
+If reusing any hardware, apply medium-strength threadlocker (Loctite\ 243 or equivalent) to the threads of the bolts or screws.